Keeping Your Multifamily Community Ahead of the Local Competition

 With so many renters starting their research of apartment communities online, staying a step ahead of the local competition means constantly improving the property’s website experience, and successfully using the lead information you gather online to nurture prospects until they’re ready to sign a lease.

-“We use both the individual data and aggregate data to help us make sound decisions during the leasing process, but also to be sure we’re catering to our current resident base as well,” says Katrina Greene, Senior Regional Manager at Sheehan Property Management, which utilizes PERQ’s web technology to collect leads and their personal preferences, while guiding prospects in the rental process.
+“We use both the individual data and aggregate data to help us make sound decisions during the leasing process, but also to be sure we’re catering to our current resident base as well,” says Katrina Greene, Senior Regional Manager at Sheehan Property Management, which utilizes PERQ’s leasing AI software to collect leads and their personal preferences, while guiding prospects in the rental process.

 It’s a challenge to capture the attention of prospective renters with so many other property websites vying for it.
 Busy consumers want websites to be responsive, intuitive, informative and helpful — or they move on to the next site in a quick click.